Jefferson County, West Virginia: Law enforcement

 The Jefferson County Sheriff's Department provides law enforcement services in the county, and handles all 911 emergency and non emergency calls.
 In February 2007, Jefferson County Sheriff's Department Corporal Ronald Fletcher was shot and critically wounded during a stand-off at the residence of the girlfriend of a suspect, Dorsey Cox.
 Cox had been at his girlfriend's house retrieving personal items in violation of a court-ordered protective order.
 As Corporal Fletcher approached the house, Cox fled inside and subsequently shot Corporal Fletcher four times, one of which struck the officer in the chest.
 The State Police's SWAT team entered the house.
 Cox was later found dead of an apparent self-inflicted gunshot wound.

 On June 5, 2012, Sheriff Robert Shirley was indicted on one count of deprivation of rights under color of law and one count of destruction, falsification or alteration of a record in a federal investigation.
 He is alleged to have beaten Mark Daniel Haines, who later pleaded guilty to bank robbery, during his arrest on December 27, 2010.
 He is also alleged to have altered a use of force report while the incident was under investigation by the Federal Bureau of Investigation.
 Shirley and 14 other "John Doe" law enforcement officers were also the subject of a civil rights lawsuit filed by Haines.
 The lawsuit alleges that Shirley and the other officers used excessive force while arresting Haines.
 Shirley pled guilty to federal civil rights charges of and was sentenced to a year in prison.

 Politics

 Jefferson County has been a Republican-leaning county in the 21st century, although Barack Obama carried it in the 2008 presidential election.
+The county is part of the Washington metropolitan area, making it less heavily Republican than most counties in West Virginia.

 For much of the 20th century, the county trended strongly Democratic due to historical sympathies for Confederate Virginia.
 In contrast to its rock-ribbed Unionist and Republican Eastern Panhandle sister Morgan County, Jefferson did not vote Republican until Dwight D. Eisenhower won by 27 votes in 1956, and afterwards voted Republican only in the 1972 and 1984 landslides, and in 1988.

-Despite their strong support for Republican presidential candidates in recent years, local Democrats still have success in Jefferson County.
+Despite its strong support for Republican presidential candidates in recent years, local Democrats still have success in Jefferson County.
 Even as recently as 2018, Senator Joe Manchin won the county in his successful reelection, despite the county being the home of his opponent, Patrick Morrisey.